 While the TFSA continues to provide tax-free growth…a double whammy exists for Canadian-listed ETFs that hold U.S. listed ETFs with international equities that pay dividends; this is additional withholding tax.

 Again, international and U.S. withholding taxes are things you can cannot get back; they are not recoverable inside a TFSA as far as I know!

-That said, there are some great ex-Canada ETFs that regardless of the small hit associated with foreign withholding taxes; the TFSA can be a good home for them.
+That said, there are some great ex-Canada ETFs (e.g., XAW or VXC in particular) that regardless of the small hit associated with foreign withholding taxes; the TFSA can be an excellent home for them.

 See more details below.